AdRoll/fledge_lab/README.md

 Run `make build && make run` will build and launch all the necessary containers.
 You may end up using `make clear-output && make build && make run` often.

 You can then connect to the Chromium browser in the **client** with `make connect`.
+If you wish to connect using VNC but without manually opening a browser (i.e. to observe the automated runs), you can use `make vnc`.

 ### Selenium Scripts

-You can run all the Selenium scripts with `make test`.
+You can run all the Selenium scripts with `make experiments`.

 #### Manually Run Selenium Scripts